 After having moved away from a time when travel companies created customer segments for advertising, these same companies now have a complete overview of each client to make customized offers.
 How is this possible?

 Travel companies use a combination of datasets from social media, itineraries, predictive analytics, behavioral targeting, and location tracking to get a 360-degree view.
 For example, a customer visiting Facebook pages in Zurich might be attracted by discounted airfare offers to Switzerland.

 Delta Airlines planned to donate the Nokia Lumia phablet to 20,000 flight attendants.
 With this technology, flight attendants have instant access to customer preferences and previous travel experiences to ensure a more personalized experience.
 The key here is to achieve an all-encompassing view of the customer.

-Data science is one of the fastest-growing fields across all major industries.
+Data science is one of the fastest-growing fields across all major industries and it has a huge impact on businesses.
 With it, you can analyze how you need to improve business processes to maximize growth and ROI when deploying new technologies.

 Don’t hesitate to turn to specialists if you are planning to build comprehensive data-driven solutions.
 Get in touch with Unicsoft to unlock intelligent data across business processes to drive growth.

 1. What is the difference between data science and business analytics?